 Our fingers have 3 sections.
-The proportions of the first two sections to the full length of the finger gives the golden ratio.
-This, of course, doesn’t apply to the thumb that has 2 joints.
+The proportions of the first two sections to the full length of the finger give the golden ratio.
+This, of course, doesn’t apply to the thumb which has 2 joints.

 Also, the proportion of the middle finger with the little finger gives the golden ratio.